 Inverters and uninterruptible power supply (UPS) units can both produce AC power from DC sources, and they are often confused for this reason.
 However, a UPS is a more sophisticated device with more functions, and it actually uses an inverter as one of its internal components.

-In simple terms, an inverter is a device that receives power from a direct current (DC) source, such as a battery or a solar module, converting it to an alternating current (AC) supply that is suitable for appliances.
-A UPS unit also performs power conversion, but it adds functions such as instant response and energy storage.
+In simple terms, an inverter receives electric power from direct current (DC) sources like batteries or solar panels, and it provides the alternating current (AC) used by most appliances.
+A UPS also has this function, but it has additional features like instant response and energy storage.

-The best way to understand the difference between UPS units and inverters is by comparing them with air conditioners and compressors.
+UPS units and inverters can be compared with air conditioners and compressors.
 Just like a compressor cannot deliver space cooling by itself, a stand-alone inverter cannot perform all the functions of a UPS.

 How Does an Inverter Work?

 The main function of an inverter is converting electric power from DC to AC, as discussed above.
 Note that inverters only convert power, and cannot generate or store electricity by themselves.
 If you disconnect an inverter from its DC source, the AC voltage supply is interrupted.